Her Handwriting: Background and recording

-During the later days of indie pop group The Field Mice, frontman and songwriter Robert "Bobby" Wratten and backing singer Anne Mari Davies, already musical partners in the group, formed a romantic relationship just before that group disbanded in 1991; their last album, For Keeps, documented the start of their personal relationship.
+During the later days of indie pop group the Field Mice, frontman and songwriter Robert "Bobby" Wratten and keyboardist Anne Mari Davies, already musical partners in the group, formed a romantic relationship just before that group disbanded in 1991; their last album, For Keeps, documented the start of their personal relationship.
 The couple formed Northern Picture Library in 1993, a band which former Field Mice drummer Mark Dobson soon joined, which moved the couple into a dub-influenced dream pop direction that nonetheless retained the jangle pop guitar sound from the Field Mice.
 Primarily studio-only artists at this point, Davies began suffering from stage fright, strong enough to make live performances impossible for her, and in some of the band's contemporary material, Wratten and Davies had begun questioning their relationship.
 Soon after, the couple split up, both romantically and as musical collaborators, thus also ending Northern Picture Library.

 In the spring of 1995, a heartbroken Wratten, who had always used real life scenarios as inspiration for his songs, began writing his own songs about the break-up with the idea to release them as a mini-album under the new band name of Trembling Blue Stars for Sarah Records, but he found the songs to be "pretty much a mess.
 In the words of band biographer Michael Hill, "[Wratten] found himself unable to commit his feelings onto tape after giving it a couple of unsuccessful tries."
 Saint Etienne collaborator and engineer and long-time friend of Wratten, Ian Catt, persuaded Wratten to record in the studio Catt had created in his parents' home in Mitcham, South London, within easy reach of Wratten's home.
 On 31 October 1995, Wratten recorded the first song for Her Handwriting at the studio, "Do People Ever?", alongside a version of "Less than Love", which was unreleased until the album's 2006 remastered version.

 Hill later reflected: "These were encouraging signs for Wratten.
 Working became cathartic, not debilitating.
 He was emboldened to write and develop material he had earlier feared he'd not be able to approach in any objective way, examining the circumstances of his breakup from every possible angle."
 The rest of the album was recorded at the studio between November 1995 and January 1996, mostly as a collaboration between Wratten and Catt, though Harvey Williams, Wratten's ex-Field Mice bandmate, played guitar on "Last Summertime's Obsession" and "For This One".
 He had composed the latter song and "A London Story" when Northern Picture Library were still active.
 Wratten also invited Davies to appear on the album, though she declined.
 Davies did however make a guest appearance on Trembling Blue Stars' second album Lips That Taste of Tears (1998), which lyrically continues the heartbreak themes of Her Handwriting.